aHishamm/scopus_data_ajman_analysis/README.md

 # scopus_data_ajman_analysis
 This is a simple project built with Streamlit to visualize the Scopus research data coming out of Ajman University

+Project is hosted on HuggingFace: https://huggingface.co/spaces/ahishamm/biassignment1